How I Came to One-Mind

 There was a huge change in my life at the age of 22.
 I was mysteriously initiated into the tantric path and had the first experience of my true self.
 Later I came to understand that it had to be my master that had initiated me 3 years before I actually met him, because it was synchronized with the same date and time when he gave his first Sannyas initiation, in Manali India, 26.9.1970, of course this I found out only much later.

 I put my head at the feet of another Sat-guru and asked for truth, no matter what.
-Consequently my relationship ( marriage), which had provided me with a sense of security and mutual love by overriding my primal conditioning for 12 years, was falling apart and my early childhood wounds of feeling rejected and a burden where bleeding again, it was painful and I chose at first to escape by reviving my old drinking habit, sitting in front of the TV with a bottle of wine getting drunk and indulging in self-pity .
+Consequently my relationship (marriage), which had provided me with a sense of security and mutual love by overriding my primal conditioning for 12 years, had been falling apart and my early childhood wounds of feeling rejected and a burden where bleeding again, it was painful and I reached back for my old helpful friend, my old drinking habit, sitting in front of the TV with a bottle of wine getting drunk and indulging in self-pity.

 I kept up the drinking habit somehow maybe as a reward for my freedom, a declaration to myself that I can do now what I like and it is no one’s business.
-It was somehow tied up with being ME holding on to something, something I could control, that was mine, my choice.
-The self-imposed “fuck you all” conditioning of a rebel.
+It was somehow tied up with being “ME” holding on to something, that I could control, that was mine alone, my choice.
+The self-imposed “fuck you all” attitdude of a rebel.

-I enjoyed being me, there was a freedom that I never had felt before, I travelled, lived like a gypsy for a while out of my van, found a gorgeous young woman to love with a different flavour, without dependence and the primal need for mother love and security.
-I was free to dive deep into my passion without guilt or pretence, no inner mother looking over my shoulder anymore, I could love now for the joy of it, for the passion of it, the play of it and I still held on to the the bottle of Vino.
+I enjoyed being me, there was a freedom that I never had felt before, I travelled, lived like a gypsy for a while out of my van, found a gorgeous young woman to love without the primal need for mother love and security.
+I was free to dive deep into my passion without guilt or pretence, no inner mother looking over my shoulder anymore, I could love now for the joy of it, for the passion of it, the play of it and I still held on to the the bottle of Vino for some reason.

-I called for help and I heard Osho whisper in my inner ear “watch”, so I watched what happens when I drink, I watched, first glass of wine a little happiness, some satisfaction, then blurriness, scrambled thoughts, unfocused and at the end of the bottle numbness, finally sleep, every day the same.
+I called for help and I heard my beloved master who I had not heard from in a while, whisper in my inner ear “watch”, so I watched what happens when I drink, I watched, first glass of wine a little happiness, some satisfaction, then blurriness, scrambled thoughts, unfocused and at the end of the bottle numbness, finally sleep, every day the same.
 I also heard my Master say, “Do not judge, do not condemn, just watch.”
 Why did I still get drunk?
 It seemed there was actually no more reason for it.
 It seemed the reason was already dissolved, the meaninglessness, the worthlessness, the need for love and safety and recognition already history.
-My body would get sick I was sure, I could feel it, my mind was anxious about my future, I would spiral down into the final “fuck it all” and loose everything, I was certain of this and the love I wanted to share was crippled.
+My body would get sick I was sure, I could feel it, my mind was anxious about my future, I would spiral down into the final “fuck it all” and loose everything, I was certain of this and the love I wanted to share with my beloved was crippled.
 I could feel it, plus my spiritual path was almost non-existent.
 All these reasons stood against getting drunk and be oblivious for a few hours, I had to gather all my determination to watch, I had no other options.

 Watch…and when you watch you have to remember that while watching, don’t judge.
 If you judge, watching is lost.
 While watching, don’t evaluate.
 If you evaluate, watching is lost.
 While watching, don’t comment.
 If you comment, you have missed the point.